Study of general crisis phenomena within the framework of crisis intervention theory. Analysis of individual, family, and community dynamics.

 Policy formation and governance within nursing organizations and within the larger institution of which they are a part.
 Exploration of external and internal influences on policy formation in nursing.

 Permission required.
 Prerequisites: ORLN 4005, ORLN 5005, ORLN 5043, statistics, and certification.
 Required of all doctoral candidates.
 Group critique of dissertation proposals; focus on beginning to intermediate aspects of analysis of theory and research design.
 This course may be repeated as often as necessary until the student is ready for the departmental examination.
-Once ORLN 6540 is taken, continuous fall/spring enrollment in this course or in ORLN 8900 is required until the semester during which the departmental examination is held.
+Once ORLN 6540 is taken, continuous fall/spring enrollment in this course, in ORLN7900, or in ORLN 8900 is required until the semester during which the departmental examination is held.